 By contrast, a lawyer who works for themselves or a smaller firm may have a better work-life balance, but they will also typically have a smaller annual income.

 Attorneys with specialized knowledge or skills, particularly those occupying niche fields of industry, generally have the highest salaries.
-According to Indeed.com, these include:
+According to Indeed.com, the highest paid types of lawyers include:

 Patent and Intellectual Property (IP) Attorneys